-Based on scoping comments from resource agencies and stakeholders, the primary concerns with the proposed dredging and beach disposal are direct and indirect impacts to macro-invertebrates, fish, shorebirds, and threatened and endangered species.
-Federally listed threatened or endangered species which could be present along the North Carolina coast are the blue whale, finback whale, humpback whale, North Atlantic right whale, sei whale, sperm whale, West Indian manatee, green sea turtle, hawksbill sea turtle, Kemp's ridley sea turtle, leatherback sea turtle, loggerhead sea turtle, shortnose sturgeon, Atlantic sturgeon, seabeach amaranth, and piping plover.
-Impacts to all listed species are summarized below and include, but are not limited to, mortality, reduction in prey species, habitat change, and disturbance during construction activities.
-Also discussed are the benefits of periodic renourishments, which are expected to enhance nesting habitat of sea turtles and to provide additional habitat for sea beach amaranth and piping plover.
-In relation to dredging of offshore sites for material, the primary concerns are the potential impacts to benthic organisms and fish species associated with the borrow areas.
-Detailed discussions of all significant resources and associated impacts considered in this assessment are included in Sections 2.0 and 7.0 of the main report.
+Based on scoping comments from resource agencies and others, the primary concerns with the proposed dredging and beach disposal are direct and indirect impacts to hard bottom communities, macro-invertebrates, fish, shorebirds, and sea turtles.
+Federally listed threatened or endangered species which could be present along the North Carolina coast are the blue whale, finback whale, humpback whale, North Atlantic right whale, sei whale, sperm whale, West Indian manatee, green sea turtle, hawksbill sea turtle, Kemp's ridley sea turtle, leatherback sea turtle, loggerhead sea turtle, shortnose sturgeon, seabeach amaranth, and piping plover.
+Impacts to all listed species are provided in Appendix I and summarized below and include, but are not limited to, mortality, reduction in prey species, habitat change, and disturbance during construction activities.
+Also discussed are the benefits of periodic renourishments, which are expected to enhance nesting habitat of sea turtles and to provide additional habitat for sea beach amaranth.
+In relation to dredging of offshore sites for material, the primary concerns are the potential impacts to benthic organisms, fish species, and hard bottom habitat areas.
+Detailed discussions of all significant resources and associated impacts considered in this assessment are included in Sections 2.0 and 8.0 of the Feasibility Report/EIS.

 Beach and Dune.
 Terrestrial habitat types within these areas include sandy or sparsely vegetated beaches and vegetated dune communities.
 Mammals occurring within this environment are opossums, cottontails, gray foxes, raccoons, feral house cats, shrews, moles, voles, and house mice.
 Common vegetation of the upper beach includes beach spurge, sea rocket and pennywort.
 The dunes are more heavily vegetated, and common species include American beach grass, panic grass, sea oats, broom straw, seashore elder, and salt meadow hay.
-Seabeach amaranth, a federally listed threatened species, is present throughout most of North Carolina.
+Seabeach amaranth, a Federally listed threatened species, is present throughout most of North Carolina.
 Ghost crabs are important invertebrates of the beach/dune community.
 The beach and dune also provide important nesting habitat for loggerhead and green sea turtles as well as habitat for a number of shorebirds and many other birds, including resident and migratory songbirds.
 Placement of material along the ocean beach enhances and improves important habitat for a variety of plants and animals, and restores lost habitat in the areas of most severe erosion.
-This is especially important for nesting loggerhead sea turtles, piping plovers, and seabeach amaranth.
-Historic nesting data from the study area beaches indicate that sea turtles continue to nest on disposal beaches with hatch rate successes similar to non-disposal beaches.
+This is especially important for nesting loggerhead sea turtles and seabeach amaranth.
+Historic nesting data from Topsail Island indicate that sea turtles continue to nest on disposal beaches with hatch rate successes similar to non-disposal beaches (Jean Beasley, pers. comm.).
 Furthermore, new populations of seabeach amaranth have been observed to follow sand placement on beaches where sand has been disposed by the Corps of Engineers (ex.
-Wrightsville Beach) (USFWS, 1996b; CSE, 2004).
+Wrightsville Beach and Bogue Banks) (USFWS, 1996b; CSE, 2004).
 Individually and cumulatively, in addition to providing important habitat, beach nourishment projects protect public infrastructure, public and private property, and human lives.